Charting the Wide-Format Options

 "?
 Company and contact: Manufacturer1s name with contact information.

 "?
 Printer model: We've combined models if the only difference between them is maximum media width or number of colors offered (a few exceptions were made for space purposes).
 An asterisk(*) following the model indicates information was garnered from a company website or other source.
-We did not
+We did not include desktop units.

 "?
 Maximum media width (in inches): Not image width; typically, image width will be 1 to 2 in. less than media width.